skupperproject/skupper-website/external/transom/README.md

 Now you have the HTML website under `<your-project-dir>/output`.
 You can send that whereever you need it to be for publishing purposes.
-Since I often use GitHub pages for publishing, I set my output dir to `docs` and then configure the GitHub project to serve those files.
+Since I often use GitHub Pages for publishing, I set my output dir to `docs` and then configure the GitHub project to serve those files.

 For local development, you will likely want to use the `transom serve`